 Skip to main content

-The Voice of Canada’s Planning Profession
+The Canadian Institute of Planners is the Voice of Canada’s Planning Profession

 Together, we’re amplifying efforts for greater impact and member value.